Charlie Gard: Parents storm out as U.K. court hears sick baby's case

 On Sunday, Republican congressmen Brad Wenstrup and Trent Franks called for the child to be given U.S. residency so he can undergo treatment in the U.S..

-Also on Sunday, Yates and Gard delivered to doctors at GOSH a petition organized by Washington D.C. based anti-abortion law firm and advocacy group, Americans United for Life.
+Also on Sunday, Yates and Gard delivered to doctors at GOSH a petition organized by the Washington D.C. based anti-abortion law firm and advocacy group Americans United for Life.

 Seton-Marsden said Thursday that seven petitions relating to their son’s case had now received 800,000 signatures and they hoped to reach one million by the end of the day.